christdi/mud/README.md

 Some core functionality is still missing but it is technically possible to write games.

+This started as a toy pet project but it's actually grown into something that might actually be usable.
+This means that all code isn't always to the same standard and can be inconsistent in terms of naming conventions and commenting.

 The dist directory contains a sample game used during development as an example of how a game might be written.

 ## Requirements